-International travel ban ends as borders open to visitors from 33 countries
+International travel ban ends as borders open to visitors from dozens of countries

 Earlier this month, American Airlines angered passengers after it canceled nearly 2,000 flights, citing staffing shortages and bad weather at its Dallas-Fort Worth hub.
 Southwest Airlines reported losing more than $75 million after it was forced to cancel more than 2,000 flights in October.

-Scheduling meltdowns that began amid a summer travel boom as have left passengers and observers questioning whether the industry is equipped to handle a continuing rise in passenger levels — and the added responsibilities of screening a growing numbers of international visitors.
+Scheduling meltdowns that began amid a summer travel boom have left passengers and observers questioning whether the industry is equipped to handle a continuing rise in passenger levels — and the added responsibilities of screening a growing number of international visitors.

 Under the new requirements, airlines are responsible for verifying travelers’ vaccination statuses and ensuring negative coronavirus test results for those who are exempt from mandates.
 Carriers say they are prepared for the new responsibilities, adding that measures they have put into place — including digital tools that allow travelers to upload coronavirus test results and verify vaccinations — will smooth travel for customers.
 Several international airports also offer on-site testing, making it easier for travelers to meet U.S. testing requirements.